SnehaEkka/causal-inference/02-rocket-fuel-digital-ads-case/README.md

 - **pingouin** (power analysis)

 ## Rocket Fuel Digital Advertising Case (Summary)
 This exercise analyzes a real-world programmatic digital advertising campaign executed for TaskaBella, a luxury handbag brand, by Rocket Fuel Inc., a data-driven marketing platform.
-The campaign's objective was to measure the causal impact of targeted ads on consumer purchase conversions using randomized controlled experiment methods involving treatment (ad exposed) and control (public service announcement) groups.
+The campaign's objective was to measure the causal impact of targeted ads on consumer purchase conversions using randomized controlled experiment methods involving treatment (ad-exposed) and control (public service announcement) groups.

 Key features of the case include:
 - Use of artificial intelligence and machine learning by Rocket Fuel to optimize ad delivery in real time.